alex-way/swimlane-cli/docs/src/content/docs/commands/task.md

 Specifies the application to download tasks from.
 If not specified, all tasks will be downloaded.

+### `-p, --path`

+Specifies the path to save the tasks to.
+If not specified, the tasks will be saved to the current working directory.

 ### `-h, --help`

 Show the help message